 If an industry organisation adopts an approach inconsistent with our Values, Code of Conduct and Political Engagement Policy, or the goals of the Paris Agreement, we will take appropriate action.
 This may include:

-- Constructively engaging with the organisation
+- Constructively engaging with the organisation; and/or

 Use of funds

-We require our industry organisations to comply with local regulations and to maintain appropriate governance and transparency in relation to the use of funds or resources in connection to political parties, political organisations or their representatives either directly or indirectly
+We expect our industry organisations to comply with local regulations and to maintain appropriate governance and transparency in relation to the use of funds or resources in connection to political parties, political organisations or their representatives either directly or indirectly